changh-Arya/react-tools/docs/traing-en.md

     </div>
   )
 }

 export default TodoList

-✅ useState is used here to manage an array of task objects.
+✅ useState is used here to manage a list of tasks.
 Clicking the button adds a new task to the list.

 2. useEffect: Handling Side Effects

 Overview

-useEffect lets you perform side effects in function components — such as data fetching, subscriptions, or manually changing the DOM.
+useEffect lets you perform side effects in function components—like data fetching, subscriptions, or manually updating the DOM.

 useEffect(() => {
   // side effect logic